-A few minutes later men arrived; almost cliche in their sternness and suits (though the dust had turned the white shirts into dark yellow stained trash), they detained the anthropologist’s maps and body.
-They tried pushing us about but our weapons sergeant, a meathead, punched one, and they realized that they were on an unwatched firebase where disappearances wouldn’t be hard.
-They shut up, but I couldn’t help feel nervous as knots in my stomach kept me from eating.
+A few minutes later men arrived; almost cliche in their sternness and suits (though the dust had turned the white shirts dark yellow), they detained the anthropologist’s maps and body.
+They tried pushing us around but our weapons sergeant, a meathead, punched one, and they realized that they were on an unwatched firebase where disappearances wouldn’t be hard.
+They shut up, but I couldn’t help feel ill as knots in my stomach kept me from eating.

 They claimed a few maps were missing.
 When we told them to fuck off, they searched all our rooms under the gaze of a two star general who 'happened' to swing by.
 They found nothing and left.
 I went to talk to the mechanic.
 He had me drive out to the Iraqi Army compound.

 Apparently it was the Babylonians who came upon this idea, that a perfect replica of the world itself would be a world and become a way to control the larger real world.
 They, of course, didn’t have the technology to do this, but they tried.
 Many of their statues were attempts at this.
-As the civilization dissipated into a less focused set of cities this idea was forgotten.
+As their civilization dissipated this idea was forgotten.
 It was the first Muslims who brought back the possibility of this control through a map-replica.
 Their push to control the world was an attempt to herd together all the artisans of the world.
-They might have come close, but the several hundred years project failed.
+They might have come close, but their several hundred years project failed.

-They tried to keep the idea secret, but the Mongols heard about it (though to be fair, they had expanded just for the sake of it).
+They tried to keep the idea secret, but the Mongols heard about it.
 They sacked Baghdad but couldn't find it.
 So they dragged artisans from there and across the world back to Mongolia.
 They failed.
 Some say it was because they tried to build it in Mongolia and not here, in Baghdad, that there was only a specific place in Baghdad even that would allow this map to work.
 And for the longest of times this replica map was forgotten, or the idea behind it.
-Some members of the Ottoman Empire, and some of the British and Nazis made attempts, but like your cartographer, they were stopped by the locals who had been taught through whispers that this map-replica needn’t come back to life.
+Members of the Ottoman Empire, members of the British and Nazi regimes made attempts, but like your cartographer, they were stopped by the locals who had been taught through whispers that this map-replica should never be recreated.

 The one armed man stopped.
 Humvees and helicopters were revving in the background, and my heart stopped.
+I wasn’t supposed to be here.
 I flinched when I imagined a raid on my position.
 All I had was a pistol.
-I wasn’t supposed to be here.
-And the irony was I would die for some stupid theory about map-replicas controlling the world.
+The irony that I would die for some stupid theory about map-replicas controlling the world almost deflated me.
 The Humvees passed, as did the helicopters.
+I reflated.

 The man continued: It was Saddam who finally learned about this map-replica and its possibilities.
 And Saddam was smart.
 He decided a perfect replica of the world would be too hard to make.
 So he had some engineers and cartographers make one of a single town.
 It didn’t work.
 But Saddam was cruel enough to know how to make something like this work.
 He had the entire town arrested and removed... the map-replica worked.

 Yes.
-He was able to control that small part of the world through the perfect replica.
+He was able to control that small part of the world through a perfect replica.
 Slowly, the map-replica expanded.
 Now that Saddam knew the map-replica needed living replicas on it, and even he couldn’t kill everyone in Iraq, he added replicas of people.
-To make sure he had the correct position of the replicas, he would make every man woman and child stand in front of their house or street corner, and the map-replica would be expanded.
+To make sure he had the correct position of the replicas, he would make every man woman and child stand in front of their house or street corner for an entire day.

 The one armed man looked at me.
-I was sure that my disbelief was plastered on my face—Arab countries were full of conspiracy theories, but this one seemed especially outlandish—but he went on:
+I made sure that my disbelief was plastered on my face—Arab countries were full of conspiracy theories, but this one seemed especially outlandish—but he went on:

-The man stopped talking, and looked at me.
+The man stopped talking; he inhaled deeply.
 His breath was stale with hints of dried dates and fish.
 He widened his eyes and pressed my hand.
 I nodded my head, wanting to leave, because I was certain he was crazy.
 I was also thinking that if this was what war does to someone’s mind, someone who seems intelligent, then I had to leave right away.
 The man held on to my hand.
 He needed me to believe.